 1. Take a Deep Dive Into Your Target Audience

 Considering the target market for your brand is always an essential part of any digital branding strategy.
-Start with the research you’ve done, and ask yourself if you’re definitely going after the right market segment.
+Start with the research you’ve done and ask yourself if you’re definitely going after the right market segment.
 At Digital Delane, sometimes we notice that a client’s target market is too wide or too narrow, and they might benefit from moving in one of those directions.
 In a crowded market, you might be better off targeting a specific niche that would prefer your product over the many others available.
-In a smaller space, a more broad approach might work better.
+In a less-crowded market, a broader approach might work better.

 2. Make Sure You Haven’t Missed Anything